xdoko01/pgRPG/pyrpg/README.md

 ####

-### Fix when rats quest dialog is finished and the NPC bounces to the player again, the initial dialog happens again and also the item is given one more time
+### Fix when rats scene dialog is finished and the NPC bounces to the player again, the initial dialog happens again and also the item is given one more time

 ### Fix colision correction movement - now it is moving strangelly into the side